jd28/rollnw/lib/nw/smalls/docs/conventions.md

 - One game profile is selected before kernel services start and remains selected for the service generation.
+- The selected package owns install-layout declarations in `resources.json`;
+  C++ validates those paths and owns the resulting resource containers.
 - SmallS modules are addressed by qualified logical names and resolved through configured package directories.
 - Qualified propset names are durable serialization protocol identifiers.